dxw/playbook/src/who-we-are/index.md

 dxw believes it's best to be open about what we're doing.
 We encourage our clients to do the same, as does the
-[service manual](https://www.gov.uk/service-manual).
+[GOV.UK Service Manual](https://www.gov.uk/service-manual).
 We talk, blog and write about what we're doing, and we are open about as much as we can.

 At dxw, we release [code](https://www.github.com/dxw), publish our